 The ability to set up alerts within your chosen ELD platform will assist greatly – especially alerts for safety issues and impending HOS violations.
 Having insight into those events will help ensure fleets can reduce or prevent them.

 Reporting is also crucial.
-All of the Top 10 KPIs can and should be automatically collected by your ELD solution, which should in turn offer pre-configured reports, making the reporting process simple and automated.
-Some offer the ability to craft your own custom report templates – especially useful for larger fleets, or power users of analytics.
+All of these top KPIs can probably be automatically collected by your ELD solution.
+Pre-configured reports can make the reporting process simple and automated.
+Some systems offer the ability to craft your own custom report templates – especially useful for larger fleets or power users of analytics.

 The ELD era will bring about a data deluge, which has a ton of potential to help fleets improve safety and operations.
 But if fleets don’t harness and use the data, it’s just noise.